Yanomaman languages: Syntax

 Yanomaman languages are SOV, suffixing, predominantly head-marking with elements of dependent-marking.
 Its typology is highly polysynthetic.
-Adjectival concepts are expressed by means of stative verbs, there are no true adjectives.
+Adjectival concepts are expressed using stative verbs, there are no true adjectives.
 Adjectival stative verbs follow their noun.

 There are five demonstratives which have to be chosen according to distance from speaker and hearer and also according to visibility, a feature shared by many native Brazilian languages such as Tupian ones including Old Tupi.
 Demonstratives, numerals, classifiers and quantifiers precede the head noun.

 There is a distinction between alienable and inalienable possession, again a common areal feature, and a rich system of verbal classifiers, almost a hundred, they are obligatory and appear just before the verb root.
 The distinction between inclusive and exclusive 1st person plural, a feature shared by most Native American languages, has been lost in Yanam and Yanomam dialects, but retained in the others.

-Yanomami morphosyntactic alignment is ergative–absolutive, which means that the subject of an intransitive verb is marked the same way as the object of a transitive verb, while the subject of transitive verb is marked differently.
+Yanomami morphosyntactic alignment is ergative–absolutive, which means that the subject of an intransitive verb is marked the same way as the object of a transitive verb, while the subject of a transitive verb is marked differently.
 The ergative case marker is -ny.
-The verb agrees with both subject and object.
+The verb agrees with both the subject and object.

-Evidentiality on Yanomami dialect is marked on the verb and has four levels: eyewitness, deduced, reported, and assumed.
+Evidentiality in the Yanomami dialect is marked on the verb and has four levels: eyewitness, deduced, reported, and assumed.
 Other dialects have fewer levels.

-The object of the verb can be incorporated into it, especially if it not in focus:
+The object of the verb can be incorporated into it, especially if it is not in focus: